Rheumatoid arthritisArthritis - rheumatoid

 - Helping the patient be as free from side effects as possible over the long term

 The drug classes used for RA include:

-Current practice has moved towards treating the disease aggressively while it is in its early stages to help prevent it from reaching a more severe and chronic state.
+Today, current practice recommends treating the disease aggressively while it is in its early stages to help prevent it from reaching a more severe and chronic state.
 Studies have found less joint damage in patients with early, aggressive treatment, particularly with the use of DMARDs and TNF modifiers in combination with methotrexate.

 DMARDs do not have any common properties other than their ability to slow down the progression of rheumatoid arthritis.
 Many were used for other diseases and were found accidentally to help RA.
 DMARDs include:

 All DMARDs may produce stomach and intestinal side effects, and, over the long term, each poses some risk for rare but serious reactions.
-(In some cases, however, they may be less harmful than long-term NSAID treatment.)
+(In some cases, however, they may be less harmful than long-term NSAID treatment.)Methotrexate

-Methotrexate.
-Methotrexate (Rheumatrex, Trexall, generic) acts as an anti-inflammatory drug and is now the most frequently used DMARD, particularly for severe disease.
-Methotrexate starts working within 3 - 6 weeks, but its full effect may not occur until after 12 weeks of treatment.
+Methotrexate (Rheumatrex, Trexall, Otrexup, generic) acts as an anti-inflammatory drug and is generally the most frequently used DMARD, particularly for severe disease.
+Methotrexate starts working within 3 to 6 weeks, but its full effect may not occur until after 12 weeks of treatment.

 Methotrexate is usually given as pills.
 Patients who need higher doses can take it as an injection.
 Methotrexate has fewer serious toxic effects than many DMARDs.
 Although these severe reactions are rare, they may include:

 - Kidney and liver damage.
 People at particular risk for liver damage from methotrexate include those with diabetes, obesity, and alcoholism.
 Patients should limit alcohol consumption to no more than 2 drinks per month while taking this drug.